dflitney/vigenere/README.md

                                     ^
 ```

-...and the next plain text letter "H" is taken from the alphabet
+The next plain text letter, 'H', is substituted from the alphabet
-starting with "Y", i.e. it is replaced with "E", and so on.
+starting with 'Y', i.e. it is replaced with 'E', and so on.

 ```python
 alphabet['A'] = "ABCDEFGHIJKLMNOPQRSTUVWXYZ "